lukasaron/terraform-provider-stripe/docs/resources/stripe_product.md

 * `name` - (Required) String.
 The product’s name, meant to be displayable to the customer.
 Whenever this product is sold via a subscription, name will show up on associated invoice line item descriptions.
 * `active` - (Optional) Bool.
 Whether the product is currently available for purchase.
 Defaults to `true`.
 * `description` - (Optional) String.
 The product’s description, meant to be displayable to the customer.
 Use this field to optionally store a long form explanation of the product being sold for your own rendering purposes.
+* `features` - (Optional) List(String).
+A list of up to 15 features for this product.
+These are displayed in pricing tables.
 * `images` - (Optional) List(String).
 A list of up to 8 URLs of images for this product, meant to be displayable to the customer.
 * `package_dimensions` - (Optional) Map(Float).
 The dimensions of this product for shipping purposes.
 When used these fields are required: `height`,`length`,`width` and `weight`; the precision is 2 decimal places.
 * `shippable` - (Optional) Bool.
 Whether this product is shipped (i.e., physical goods).